allegheny-college-cmpsc-101-fall-2023/number-comparison-starter/README.md

 The learning objectives of this assignment are to:

 1. Use Git and GitHub to manage source code file changes
+2. Read in data from text files
-2. Write comparison algorithms, meet function specifications, output text to shell
+3. Write comparison algorithms, meet function specifications, output text to shell
-3. Write clearly about the programming concepts in this assignment.
+4. Write clearly about the programming concepts in this assignment.

 ## Seeking Assistance